Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Introduction

-This theorem is derived from another of our main results, Theorem \ref{main limit laminations}, which asserts that if $\{qf(m_i,n_i)\}$ converges, then we can determine the ending laminations of the limit group by considering the shortest pants decomposition of $m_i$ and $n_i$ and their Hausdorff limits.
-It also implies Theorem \ref{+-side --side} stating that if we consider the limit of $\{m_i\}$ and $\{n_i\}$ in the Thurston compactification of the Teichm\"{u}ller space, then every non-simple-closed-curve component of the limit of $\{m_i\}$ is an ending lamination of an upper end of the limit, and every non-simple-closed-curve component of the limit of $\{n_i\}$ is that of a lower end.
-For a simple closed curve contained in the limit of $\{m_i\}$ not contained in that of $\{n_i\}$ is a core curve of the parabolic locus of the limit group.
-A similar thing holds for a simple closed curve in the limit of $\{n_i\}$ not contained that of $\{m_i\}$.
+This theorem is derived from another of our main results, Theorem \ref{main limit laminations}, which asserts that if $\{qf(m_i,n_i)\}$ converges, then we can determine the ending laminations of the limit group by considering the shortest pants decompositions of $(S, m_i)$ and $(S, n_i)$ and their Hausdorff limits.
+It also implies Theorem \ref{+-side --side} stating that if we consider the limits of $\{m_i\}$ and $\{n_i\}$ in the Thurston compactification of the Teichm\"{u}ller space, then every non-simple-closed-curve component of the limit of $\{m_i\}$ is an ending lamination of an upper end of the limit, and every non-simple-closed-curve component of the limit of $\{n_i\}$ is that of a lower end.
 These combined with Theorem \ref{generalised Ito} can be regarded as a partial answer to the problem of determining limit groups of sequence of quasi-Fuchsian groups given in terms of the parametrisation by the Teichm\"{u}ller spaces.

-In the case when the laminations $|\mu^+|$ and $|\mu^-|$ share only simple closed curves, the convergence or divergence of the sequence depends on whether there is a shared component which is contained in the minimal supporting surfaces of other components of $|\mu^+|$ or $|\mu^-|$.
+In the case when the laminations $|\mu^+|$ and $|\mu^-|$ share only simple closed curves, the convergence or divergence of the sequence depends on whether there is a simple closed curve component of either $|\mu^+|$ or $|\mu^-|$ which is contained in the boundary of the minimal supporting surface of a non-simple-closed-curve component of the other of $|\mu^-|$ or $|\mu^+|$.
 Theorem \ref{scc case} asserts that if there is such a simple closed curve component, then the sequence diverges.
 Even in the case when such a component does not exist, $\{qf(m_i,n_i)\}$ can converge only in a special situation which is analogous to an example of Anderson-Canary \cite{AC}.
 Theorem \ref{generalised Ito} describes the situation where the sequence can converge.
-We should note that these are the best possible answers for divergence and convergence for sequence of quasi-Fuchsian groups when the asymptotic behaviour of the corresponding parameters are expressed in terms of the Thurston compactification of Teichm\"{u}ller spaces.
+We should note that these are the best possible answers for divergence and convergence for sequence of quasi-Fuchsian groups when the asymptotic behaviour of the corresponding parameters are expressed in terms of the Thurston compactification of Teichm\"{u}ller space.